top of page

 • Pass a background check: All staff members must undergo a criminal background check.

-• Meet health and safety standards: The facility must meet requirements for fire safety, sanitation, and infection control.
+• Meet health and safety standards: The facility must meet fire safety, sanitation, and infection control requirements.

 • Provide adequate staffing: The facility must have the necessary staff to meet the needs of the children in care.